mr-47/pdf_chat/README.md

 # Release notes
-V 0.1 already proves the main idea: upload PDF, index it, retrieve relevant chunks.
+v0.1 - already proves the main idea: upload PDF, index it, retrieve relevant chunks.
 The final step is replacing the displayed prompt with a real LLM call.
 LangChain’s RAG guides use retrieval plus generation as the standard pattern.